ECE3SAT/ECE3SAT_PhaseB_OBC/README.md

 ## Installation

-Use `mbed new <project_name>` to create a MBed project with all configurations and dependencies.
+Use `mbed new .` to create a MBed project with all configurations and dependencies in this repository.

-Then `git clone` this repository in the project directory.

-You can now use mbed command to compile these files to get the binary to flash on your microcontroller in <project_dir>/BUILD/<target_name>/<compiler_name>/ :  `mbed compile`
+You can now use mbed command to compile these files to get the binary to flash your microcontroller in <project_dir>/BUILD/<target_name>/<compiler_name>/ :  `mbed compile`

 In our case, we used `mbed compile -m NUCLEO_L432KC -t GCC_ARM` to deal with NUCLEO_L432KC with a GCC_ARM compiler